-Make a real, positive difference in the lives of people facing disabilities, injuries, social isolation and other challenges with a career in the field of recreational therapy.
-Help children, adolescents, adults and seniors improve their overall health and well-being and live full, independent lives through fun and leisure activities.
+Make a positive difference in the lives of people living with physical and mental health challenges through a career in recreation therapy.
+Through purposeful leisure and recreation interventions, you can help children, adolescents, adults and seniors improve their overall health and well-being and live full, independent lives.

-The two-year Therapeutic Recreation Diploma will prepare you to assess, plan, implement and evaluate a wide range of leisure services for people with barriers to participating in leisure activities.
-Such services might include arts and crafts, dance, music, sports, games, aquatics and group outings.
-You will have the opportunity to apply classroom theory in real-life situations through two semesters of practicum work in health-care or social-service settings.
+The two-year Therapeutic Recreation Diploma prepares you to plan, implement and evaluate a wide range of programs for people with barriers to participation in leisure activities.
+Such programs could include individual or group fitness, cognitive activities, creative arts, gardening, cooking, adapted sports, nature and outdoor activities.
+You will have the opportunity to apply classroom theory in real-life situations through two semesters of practicum work in healthcare or social service settings.

 Complete a bachelor’s degree